davidchesnut/sp-general-docs/docs/how-to-use-sap-reporting-with-duet-enterprise-2-0.md

 ---
-title: How to: Use SAP Reporting with Duet Enterprise 2.0 ms.prod: SHAREPOINT ms.assetid: a54c6cd2-2283-440d-af55-e98e3212caa1
+title: How to Use SAP Reporting with Duet Enterprise 2.0 ms.prod: SHAREPOINT ms.assetid: a54c6cd2-2283-440d-af55-e98e3212caa1
 ---